Market Overview of Food and Beverages Industry in Indonesia

 The Steps of Food and Beverages Registration in Indonesia

-All food and drug products includes of drug, traditional medicine, cosmetics, food supplement and processed food must fulfill all safety requirements to enter the Indonesian market.
+All food and drug products include of drug, traditional medicine, cosmetics, food supplement and processed food must fulfill all safety requirements to enter the Indonesian market.
 This imported food and drug registration is regulated under Indonesian National Agency of Drug and Food Control (BPOM), one of the provisions is the Regulation of the Head of the Agency of Drug and Food Control Republic of Indonesia Number 27 Year 2013 concerning Importation Control of Drug and Food into the Territory of Indonesia.

 The registration must be done by the local company, local agent or distributor before the products distribution is really running (more info on how to register your own local company).
 For imported food, it is a must to apply for a ML registration number from the BPOM.
 The regular registration process takes between 2 to 3 months depending upon the product.
 Each registration number will be renewed in every 5 years.

 Required Documents for Food and Beverages Registration in Indonesia

 In general, there are 8 documents which required by BPOM for the food and beverages registration, they are: